The 2019 fishing season marks the 32nd Anniversary of Budd’s Gunisao Lake Lodge.

 In the years that Dr. James Budd has owned and run Budd’s Gunisao Lake Lodge, he has surrounded himself with family much of the way.
 His brother Donald Budd was there in the beginning as part owner.
 Don was also the cook in the kitchen and assisted Dr. Budd with handiwork and many other things around camp.
 Don’s wife Barb was actively involved with the lodge during the summers and accompanied Don to sport shows in the off season.
 Ann Louise, Dr. Budd’s wife, has also been involved throughout the years.
 She has worked the occasional sports show, answered the phones, lent helping hands to the serving and cleaning staff, and expedited in Winnipeg.
 Brendon Budd, the fourth of Dr. Budd’s six children, was also with Budd’s Gunisao Lake Lodge in the beginning.
 Brendon helped Dr. Budd manage the lodge for thirteen years.
 During these years he met and married his wife Lisa, who was the lodge’s expeditor at the time.
 They were both involved in everything from sport shows to bartending during the regular season.
 Dusty, the youngest of Dr. Budd’s children, is the current manager of Budd’s Gunisao Lake Lodge, 2019 is his eighteenth season managing.
 Jennie, Dusty’s wife, began at Budd’s Gunisao Lake Lodge as part of the serving and cleaning staff.
-Once again that Gunisao fate played its part and now seventeen seasons, 12 years of marriage, and two kids later, Dusty and Jennie still work side-by-side managing the lodge they both love so much.
+Once again that Gunisao fate played its part and now eighteen seasons, 13 years of marriage, and two kids later, Dusty and Jennie still work side-by-side managing the lodge they both love so much.
 Dusty and Brendon both grew up at the lodge and now a few of Doc’s grandchildren will too.
-Lisa and Brendon’s daughter Savannah, who many of you may remember, is now 21 years old.
-Dusty and Jennie’s son Jackson is ten years old and their daughter Dakota is seven.
+Lisa and Brendon’s daughter Savannah, who many of you may remember, is now 22 years old.
+Dusty and Jennie’s son Jackson is eleven years old and their daughter Dakota is eight.
 Jackson and Dakota are already learning the ropes around camp and are shoe ins for the future guiding and serving staff.